albertattard/java-boot-camp/01 - Primer.md

     Note that our application was copied into docker, but we have to manually start it.

-1. Make the application to run on startup
+1. Make the application to run on start-up

     ```dockerfile
     CMD ["java", "-jar", "application.jar"]